-When it comes to dress code we are more likely to channel our inner Agassi than stick to those conservative whites.
+When it comes to a dress code, we are more likely to channel our inner Agassi than stick to those conservative whites.

 Clams are to Fire Island what maple syrup is to Vermont.
-Abundant and delicious, clamming has become a common practice for islanders.
+Clams are abundant and delicious, and clamming has become a common practice for islanders.
 While many use the rake and boat approach, longtime locals are more familiar with the foot and toe method.
-Just walk out in the bay, dig your feet into the sand, and when you feel that smooth, hard rock-like shell, reach down and pull it out.
+Just walk out in the bay and dig your feet into the sand.
+When you feel that smooth, hard rock-like shell, reach down and pull it out.
 Gather like-minded seafood lovers and cook up mean chowder.

-Fire Island fishing draws anglers from far and wide, seeking to haul in their share of bluefish and bass from Fire Island shores.
+Fire Island fishing draws anglers from far and wide seeking to haul in their share of bluefish and bass from Fire Island shores.
 Fire Island fishing, both sport and recreational, does not require a permit.
-Whether you are a novice bobber or advanced angler, everyone can land a lunker on Fire Island.
-Surfcasting is a popular technique, as you can cast directly into the swift-moving schools of blues and stripers right off the ocean breaks.
+Whether you are a novice bobber or an advanced angler, you can land a lunker on Fire Island.
+Surfcasting is a popular technique as you can cast directly into the swift-moving schools of blues and stripers right off the ocean breaks.

 Though surfcasting is one method, taking a private boat into the bays will yield the best Fire Island fishing results.
 If you don’t have a boat, there are many charter services that will provide you with excellent offshore fishing around the Fire Island bays.
 Deep-sea offshore fishing, via charter boat, can yield an exciting array of tuna, shark, and marlin.
 See the Fire Island business directory for more information on charter boats.